 In the north, you can expect dry and sunny weather for most of the year, with the wet season being from December to March.
 Much of central Argentina, including Buenos Aires, enjoys a moderate climate where summers tend to be hot and humid (December to February), and winters are cool and dry (June to August).

 Wine tours in Mendoza are ideal from mid-spring (October and November time) to early fall or autumn (March and April).
-During this time, the weather is warm and the landscape if bursting with color.
+During this time, the weather is warm and the landscape is bursting with colour.
 This is also when wineries are at their busiest, promising great atmosphere and plenty of things to do nearby.

 As the fifth largest producer of wine in the world, you can expect great wine at great prices.
 While in the past, the country’s production status was built on quantity over quality, today’s Argentinian varieties are among the finest across the globe.